 Background: This type of conspiracy generally involves substantial sums of money.
 It also typically is complex and may be far-reaching, making it quite difficult to evaluate the extent of the revenue loss caused.
 Additional specific offense characteristics are included because of the potential for these tax conspiracies to subvert the revenue system and the danger to law enforcement agents and the public.

 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1989 (see Appendix C, amendments 233 and 234).
+Amended effective November 1, 1989 (see Appendix C, amendments 233 and 234); November 1, 1993 (see Appendix C, amendment 491).

 2. ALCOHOL AND TOBACCO TAXES